-Once you have found the home you wish to purchase, you will need to determine what offer you are willing to make for the home.
+Once you have found the home or condo you wish to purchase, you will need to determine what offer you are willing to make for the home.
 It is important to remember that the more competition there is for the home, the higher the offer should be sometimes even exceeding the asking price.

 If you want to offer, let’s say 80% of the listed price.
 That will probably make the seller and the listing agent upset and you may not receive a counter offer…it is unrealistic and frivolous.

-Accepted, Rejected or Counter Offer
+Making an Offer: Accepted, Rejected or Counter Offer

 The step-by-step contract procedure for most single-family home purchases is standard.
 The purchase agreement used is a standard document approved by the California Association of Realtors, written by attorneys, to protect all parties involved in a real estate transaction.

-We Explain Purchase Contracts To You So You Understand
+I will Explain Purchase Contracts To You So You Understand

 For this reason, it is important to understand what is written on the contract offer.
-Your agent or consultant should provide you with a purchase contract for you to read over during your real estate previewing stage of homes, condos or income properties.
+I will provide you with a purchase contract for you to read over during your real estate previewing stage of homes, condos, or income properties.

 Real Estate Consultation